 Comparing Snapshots and Viewing Data Differences

-The Changed view displays the numbers of changed (inserted, updated, and deleted) rows per backed up object when viewing snapshot details, and it actually displays the data changes between the compared snapshots in the current object when viewing object data.
+The Changed view displays the numbers of changed (inserted, updated, and deleted) rows per backed up object when viewing snapshot details, and it displays the data changes between the compared snapshots in the current object when viewing object data.

 Viewing data changes